tenzir/tenzir/doc/vast.1.md

 OVERVIEW
 --------

-VAST is a platform for network forensics.
-Similar to a datawarehouse, the system archives large amounts of data and features a type-safe query engine.
+VAST is a platform for explorative data analysis.
+It ingests various types of data formats (e.g., logs, network packet traces) and provides type-safe search in a rich data model.
-Internally, VAST exhibits a modular architecture implemented entirely in terms of the actor model.
-In this model, concurrent entities (actors) execute in parallel and communicate asynchronously solely via message passing.
-Users spawn system components as actors on one or more nodes and connect them together to create a custom topology.

 DESCRIPTION
 -----------

-The `vast` executable enables users to manage a VAST topology: one or more **node**s run various components, such as event sources and sinks for data import/export, issuing queries, or retrieving statistics about system components.
-The following key actors exist:

-**node**
-  The main VAST actor which accommodates all other actors and manages global state.
+The `vast` executable enables management of a VAST topology by interacting with a **node**, which acts as a container for the system components.
+Typically, each physical machine in a VAST deployment corresponds to one node.
+For single-machine deployments all components run inside a single process, whereas cluster deployments consist of multiple nodes with components spread across them.

+Nodes can enter a peering relationship and build a topology.
+All peers have the same authority: if one fails, others can take over.
+By default, each node includes all core components: **archive**, **index**, **importer**.
+For more fine-grained control about the components running on a node, one can spawn the node in "bare" mode to get an empty container.
+This allows for more flexible arrangement of components to best match the available system hardware.

+The following key components exist:

 **source**
   Generates events from a data source, such as packets from a network interface